Siroopfles/NovaPort/ROADMAP.md

 - [ ] **Implement Asynchronous Orchestration:** Evolve `Nova-Orchestrator`'s logic to manage a dependency graph of project phases.
 When a Lead Mode completes a phase, the Orchestrator will immediately check the graph for any unblocked, subsequent phases and delegate them without waiting for explicit user instruction, minimizing idle time.
 - [ ] **Implement Self-Explanation Capability:** Create `WF_ORCH_EXPLAIN_ACTION_001_v1.md` to handle user questions like "Why did you do X?".
 This workflow will guide the `Orchestrator` to use `Nova-FlowAsk` to trace a `Progress` item back to its motivating `Decision` via `get_linked_items` and present the `rationale` to the user as the explanation.
-- [ ] **Implement Automated ConPort Compaction/Archiving:** Create a new workflow, `WF_ORCH_CONPORT_COMPACTION_001_v1.md`, to orchestrate a scheduled or user-triggered task that summarizes and archives old ConPort items to keep the active database lean and performant.
+- [ ] **Implement Automated NovaPort-MCP Compaction/Archiving:** Create a new workflow, `WF_ORCH_NOVAPORT_MCP_COMPACTION_001_v1.md`, to orchestrate a scheduled or user-triggered task that summarizes and archives old NovaPort-MCP items to keep the active database lean and performant.
-- [ ] **Formalize ConPort Schema Versioning:** Introduce a central `CustomData ConPortSchemaVersions:Current` item in ConPort to track the active version of all major data schemas (e.g., `{ "ErrorLogs": "1.1", "LessonsLearned": "1.0" }`).
+- [ ] **Formalize NovaPort-MCP Schema Versioning:** Introduce a central `CustomData ConPortSchemaVersions:Current` item in NovaPort-MCP to track the active version of all major data schemas (e.g., `{ "ErrorLogs": "1.1", "LessonsLearned": "1.0" }`).
 Update agent prompts to use the correct schema version when creating new entries.